2016 IndyCar Grand Prix at The Glen: Race

 Up front, there were no concerns for Scott Dixon, who coasted easily to victory.
 Behind him, however, last lap drama occurred when second place runner James Hinchcliffe, who had moved up in the order as others pitted, ran out of fuel and coasted to a halt only two turns from the finish.
 Josef Newgarden moved by to take second, while Castroneves managed to take the last step of the podium despite his pit stop.
 Conor Daly, despite running out of fuel, came across the line fourth, making him both the highest finishing Honda and highest finishing rookie in the race.
 Sébastien Bourdais rounded out the top five.
 Hinchcliffe dropped all the way down the order to 18th following his heartbreaking finish.

 Scott Dixon's victory was the 40th victory of his career and his fourth at Watkins Glen International.
 Dixon dominated the race, leading all but 10 of the race's 60 laps and finishing over 16 seconds ahead of second place.
 In victory lane, Dixon announced that he would donate his entire prize winnings to the Justin Wilson Children's Fund.
-The championship standings saw major changes during as a result of the event, with Simon Pagenaud and Will Power becoming the only two drivers still able to win.
+The championship standings saw major changes as a result of the event, with Simon Pagenaud and Will Power becoming the only two drivers still able to win.
 Pagenaud's seventh-place finish allowed him to extend his lead by almost twenty points following Power's incident and subsequent 20th-place finish, giving Pagenaud a significant margin heading into the final race of the season.